diegomarzo/diegomarzo.github.io/_drafts/2020-06-28-your-filename.md

 24 = 3 * 8 => The 3 first blocks are common

-**Note:** It is normal to forget stuff we do not use, do not be ashamed like me :).
+**Note:** It is normal to forget the stuff we do not use, do not be ashamed like me :).
 Perhaps your super brilliant network engineer friend doesn't know how to reverse an array in Python, and he should not be ashamed of that :).